The labour of love that is Altruistic Surrogacy in Australia

-Altruistic Surrogacy is legal in Australia and so is paying the premiums for a Surrogates Life and Disability insurance policy.
+Altruistic Surrogacy is legal in Australia and so is paying the premiums for a Surrogates' Life and Disability insurance policies.

 Who’s using Surrogacy in Australia?